Hire undefined on eSpeakers Marketplace

 This book forms the foundation for:

-• My strengths-based project leadership talks and workshops
+• My talks and workshops about team building and alignment

 • My LinkedIn Learning course about becoming a project motivator